stevensio123/TwoSample_Ttest/README.md

 # Two Sample T-test project
 The goal of this project is to find out whether unverified users and verified users’ data is statistically different.
 Two sample t-test method was used in this project to identify the significance of the difference between the average video view counts of different user types.

+# Accessing the Project Notebook

+The Jupyter notebook containing the working code can be found at the following file:
+'Activity_Course 4 TikTok project lab.ipynb` , click this file to view it directly in your web browser.

 # Executive Summary

 The file "Executive summary.pptx" contains an executive summary of the results of this project ("Activity_Course 4 TikTok project lab.pynb").

 # Data Dictionary